Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Blenders and the bifurcation measures

-From a non-technical point of view, the main ingredients to obtain that $\Omega\subset\supp(T_{f,\mathrm{Crit}}^{\mathcal N_d^k})$ are Assumptions \ref{hyperbolic} to \ref{blender}.
+From a non-technical point of view, the main ingredients to prove that $\Omega\subset\supp(T_{f,\mathrm{Crit}}^{\mathcal N_d^k})$ are Assumptions \ref{hyperbolic} to \ref{blender}.
 They should be sufficient for the proof.
 Assumption \ref{blender} says that $\Lambda(f)$ satisfies a blender property and by Assumption \ref{saddle}, there exists a connection between this blender $\Lambda(f)$ and the saddle point $p(f)$.
-If the critical set has a transverse intersection with the stable manifold of $p(f)$, this gives rise by the inclination lemma to infinite intersections between the postcritical set and $\Lambda(f)$.
-Very likely, all these intersections should provide as many as possible independent bifurcations.
-Most of the other assumptions are there in order to ensure several transversality properties which eventually give the existence of these independent bifurcations.
+If the critical set has a transverse intersection with the stable manifold of $p(f)$, this gives rise, by the inclination lemma, to infinitely many intersections between the postcritical set and $\Lambda(f)$.
+Very likely, all these intersections should provide as many independent bifurcations as possible.
+Most of the remaining assumptions aim to ensure several transversality properties which eventually give the existence of these independent bifurcations.
 In particular, a transverse intersection between $W^s_{p(f),loc}$ and the postcritical set is given by Assumption \ref{critical}.
-Observe moreover that this assumption also implies easily that $\Omega$ contains no PCF maps (see the end of the proof of Theorem \ref{tm:mu-interior} or \cite[Corollary 2.5]{le-PCA} for a more precise result).
+Observe that, in addition, this assumption also implies that $\Omega$ contains no PCF maps (see the end of the proof of Theorem \ref{tm:mu-interior} or \cite[Corollary 2.5]{le-PCA} for a more precise result).

 In the example we construct, all these assumptions are easy to check, except Assumption \ref{10}.
-This last assumption is the key technical point to prove that the support of the bifurcation measure has non-empty interior.
+This last assumption is the key technical point in proving that the support of the bifurcation measure has non-empty interior.
 Establishing it on $\Omega$ takes a large part of Section \ref{sec-existence} where we need to consider degenerations outside $\mathrm{End}_d^k.$